kiba095/Django-DocumentManagement2/README.md

 extra addons
 1. added search_field for the document list
-2. added create a multiple approve, reject documents in action_button
+2. added a multiple approve, reject documents in action_button